Best Neighborhoods in Bee Cave TX: A Local Broker’s Honest Rankings (2026)

 The vibe: Old money tech executives, successful entrepreneurs, and families who have been here 10+ years.
 This is not a neighborhood where people are house-poor.
 Spanish Oaks buyers can afford the home and everything that comes with it.

 Ed’s take: If you can afford it, Spanish Oaks is the best long-term hold in Bee Cave.
-No MUD taxes, 24/7 guard gates, and a location that will always be desirable.
-The premium you pay upfront gets returned in lower cost of ownership and better resale value.
+No MUD, 24/7 guard gates, and a location that will always be desirable.
+The premium you pay upfront gets returned in lower carrying costs and better resale value.
 But if you are stretching to buy here, skip it.
 The HOA alone will eat you alive, and there are better values elsewhere.

 Provence: European-Inspired New Construction with a Price Tag